 some more village food pictures from Tith Palu Village

 Village life in India is the natural and authentic life that shows the actual color of India to the world.
-After Britishers left occupied India in 1947, India started changing, and many metro city forms and people started adapting western Culture and their dresses.
+After the Britishers left occupied India in 1947, India started changing; many metro cities formed, and people began adapting to western Culture and their dresses.
 But Rural India remains the same, but now after the mobile and internet revolution, there is no difference between Village and city.
-People have all the news and information about what’s going on around the city so villagers can quickly copy and adapt to the city’s lifestyle.
+People have all the news and information about what’s happening around the city, so villagers can quickly copy and adapt to the city’s lifestyle.

-But sometimes in the Village, my heart cries as life in the Village is far from NGO or government reach, and people of villages don’t care or have knowledge about taking care of street animals
+But sometimes, in the Village, my heart cries as life is far from NGO or government reach, and the people of the villages don’t care or have knowledge about taking care of street animals

-So, in last I want to close this article by saying that India has incredible Culture and people in villages and needs to explore more by tourist.
-They need to form community-based income or tourism to increase their revenue and also which also help villagers to get highlighted in front of the world that they also exist.
+So, in last I want to close this article by saying that India has incredible Culture and people in villages and needs to explore more by tourists.
+They need to form community-based income or tourism to increase their revenue and also help villagers to get highlighted in front of the world that they also exist.

 If you Want to Order Anything from this Village Tith Palu, let me know.
-I can send you via courier like – brown sugar, ghee, rice, wheat, lentil, jaggery, or anything else your think can be available or produced in Village.
+I can send you via courier like brown sugar, ghee, rice, wheat, lentil, jaggery, or anything else you think can be available or produced in the Village.